An Avid Alumni

 Loc lived the majority of his childhood at our campus and visits every year.

-“We had always had a pamered life being the family of a general we always had things done for us,” Loc said.
+“We had always had a pampered life being the family of a general we always had things done for us,” Loc said.
 “The home was very structured and I think we needed something like that.”

-Loc’s First assignment every day was to make his bed.
+Loc’s first assignment every day was to make his bed.
 He along with the other children often cut the grass, raked leaves and did laundry.
 To this day, the first thing Loc does every morning is make his bed.

 According to Loc, living at the Presbyterian Home created a foundation of responsibility for him that has helped him throughout the rest of his life.
-Without the Presbyterian Home he and his siblings wouldn’t be where they are today.
+Without the Presbyterian Home, he and his siblings wouldn’t be where they are today.

 Loc Nguyen, Alumni

 For additional information on alumni at HumanKind, please visit our page here.